Las Vegas, New Mexico: History

 Las Vegas was established in 1835 after a group of settlers received a land grant from the Mexican government.
 (The land had previously been granted to Luis María Cabeza de Baca, whose family later received a settlement.)
-The town was laid out in the traditional Spanish Colonial style, with a central plaza surrounded by buildings which could serve as fortifications in case of attack.
+The town was laid out in the traditional Spanish Colonial style, with a central plaza surrounded by buildings that could serve as fortifications in case of attack.
 Las Vegas soon prospered as a stop on the Santa Fe Trail.
 During the Mexican–American War in 1846, Stephen W. Kearny delivered an address at the Plaza of Las Vegas claiming New Mexico for the United States.
 In 1847, the town was the site of the Battle of Las Vegas, which was a part of the broader Taos Revolt by local Hispanos and Pueblo peoples against United States occupation.
 In 1860, the United States Congress passed a law allowing the Cabeza de Baca heirs to choose other grants in lieu of their Las Vegas grant.

 In 1877 Las Vegas College, the precursor to Regis University, was founded in Las Vegas by a group of exiled Italian Jesuits.
 In 1887, Las Vegas College moved to Denver whereupon the name was changed.

 The Atchison, Topeka and Santa Fe Railroad arrived at Las Vegas from the north on July 4, 1879.
 To maintain control of development rights, it established a station and related development one mile (1.6 km) east of the Plaza, creating a separate, rival New Town, as occurred elsewhere in the Old West.
 The same competing development occurred in Albuquerque, for instance.
 Turn-of-the-century Las Vegas featured modern amenities, including an electric street railway, the "Duncan Opera House" at the northeast corner of 6th Street and Douglas Avenue, a Carnegie library, the Castañeda Hotel (a major Harvey House), and the New Mexico Normal School (now New Mexico Highlands University).
 The city's population has been declining since the 2000 census count.
 Although the two towns have been combined, separate school districts have been maintained (Las Vegas City Schools district and West Las Vegas Schools district).

 The anti-colonist organization Las Gorras Blancas was active in the area in the 1890s.